 His wealth of experience in project management and direction, workshop facilitation, training, and communication, his expertise in sustainability assessment, climate change and transport, and in predicting, mitigating and monitoring the impacts of renewables and other construction developments on birds, mammals and other ecological receptors, form the basis of the work of Environmentally Sustainable Systems.
 He has led the development of company-wide quality, health, safety and environmental management systems which have been accredited to ISO, and to the highest levels (99.46-100%) of the UVDB Verify electricity & water utilities pre-qualification scheme.
 Paul has an MSc in Environmental Technology (specialising in Ecological Management) from Imperial College Centre for Environmental Technology, London, and a BA in Zoology from Oxford University.
-He has managed projects and programmes for almost 30 years and recently consolidated this experience with an Association for Project Management (APM) Project Management Qualification (PMQ).
-Paul has been a full member of the Chartered Institute of Ecology and Environmental Management for 10 years, and possesses a high level of competency in many areas of professional ecology and environmental work.
+He has managed and directed projects and programmes for 30 years and recently consolidated this experience with an Association for Project Management (APM) Project Management Qualification (PMQ).
+Paul has been a full member of the Chartered Institute of Ecology and Environmental Management for 11 years, and possesses a high level of competency in many areas of professional ecology and environmental work.

 Prior to establishing Environmentally Sustainable Systems in 1995, Paul worked for the University of Stirling as part of a team contracted by government to measure the sustainability of Scotland’s economy, taught climate change to MSc students in Human Ecology at the University of Edinburgh and spent 4 seasons surveying birds across Scotland and northern England for government (NCC), research organisations (BTO & SOC) and NGOs (RSPB in southern Scotland and on Shetland immediately after the Braer oil disaster).
 Before this he worked for the UK Government conservation agencies creating and managing a biodiversity monitoring database for monitoring the effects of climate change on 13 UK Biosphere Reserves.
 He had previously worked on a successful African antelope reintroduction programme, on birds and deer for the Forestry Commission Wildlife & Conservation Research Branch, as environmental advisor to a US construction firm in Arizona, and with various social, environmental & bird non-governmental organisations (including the Royal Zoological Society of Scotland, Friends of the Earth Scotland, Safe Energy/SCRAM, Anti-Apartheid, Namibia Support Committee, UK Green Party, RSPB, BTO, BANC and Scottish Environment Link).